webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Cantrips/Candles-Cantrip.md

   - Compendium/CSRD/en/Cantrips/Candles-Cantrip
   - Cantrip/Pool/Intellect
   - Cantrip/Cost/1
-title: Candles Cantrip
-collection: Cantrips
-kind: Compendium
 ---

 ## Candles Cantrip (1 Intellect point)
 You create up to four candle-like lights that move to your mental commands (but no farther away than how far you can reach), lasting about ten minutes.
 Each light can be a different color.
 Action.